mensah-j/portfolio/posts/cech-cohomology-and-illusions/post.md

 length: "∼2500 words"
 ---

-This post builds off of Roger Penrose's article _On the Cohomology of Impossible Figures_, in which he shows a remarkable connection betweeen impossible drawings, such as the [Penrose triangle](https://en.wikipedia.org/wiki/Penrose_triangle), and nontrivial cohomology groups<!--more-->.
+This post builds off of Roger Penrose's article _On the Cohomology of Impossible Figures_, in which he shows a remarkable connection between impossible drawings, such as the [Penrose triangle](https://en.wikipedia.org/wiki/Penrose_triangle), and nontrivial cohomology groups<!--more-->.
 In simple terms, the fact these perceptual illusions work is due to an obstruction preventing one from synthesizing the local information in the figure into a consistent global construct; this is precisely what cohomology measures.
 We give a brief introduction to Čech cohomology and show how a well-known auditory illusion, the [Shepard tone](https://en.wikipedia.org/wiki/Shepard_tone), works by the same principles discussed by Penrose.

 ## Čech cohomology